cometaj2/huckle/README.rst

 Supports
 --------

-- Support automatic man page document with the "help" command
+- Support automatic man page document with the "help" command.

 - Supports HCLI version 1.0 semantics for: